jaegertracing/jaeger/CONTRIBUTING.md

 ```
 git submodule update --init --recursive
+make install-tools
 dep ensure
 make test
 ```

 ### Running local build with the UI

 The `jaeger-ui` submodule contains the source code for the UI assets (requires Node.js 6+).
-The assets must be compiled first with `make build_ui`, which runs Node.js build and then packages the assets into a Go file that is `.gitignore`-ed.
+The assets must be compiled first with `make build-ui`, which runs Node.js build and then packages the assets into a Go file that is `.gitignore`-ed.
 The packaged assets can be enabled by providing a build tag `ui`, e.g.:

 ```
 $ go run -tags ui ./cmd/all-in-one/main.go